 Section 2.3 Using the plan's mail-order service

 Our plan's mail-order service allows you to order at least a 30-day supply of the drug and no more than a 90-day supply.

-To get information about filling your prescriptions by mail call Member Services (phone numbers are printed on the back cover of this booklet).
+To get information about filling your prescriptions by mail call Member Services.